-Most students start university immediately while a small proportion choose to develop their personal skills and interests by taking a 'gap year' in which to travel, work or volunteer and thus improve their career prospects prior to continuing in education.
-A few undertake national service before progressing to university.
+Most students start university immediately, while a small proportion choose to develop their personal skills and interests by taking a 'gap year' in which to travel, work or volunteer and thus improve their career prospects prior to continuing in education.

-Those progressing to higher education in 2010 applied far and wide and have been successful in taking places at prestigious universities around the world.
-This has been another year of excellent results which has ensured success for our students, particularly at a time when competition is strong.
+Students applied far and wide and have been successful in taking places at prestigious universities around the world.
+This has been a year of excellent results which has ensured success for our students, particularly at a time when competition is strong: those going to universities in the US are the most successful group of applicants from St. Clare's in the last decade based on the average rank and acceptance rate of the institutions they are going to.
+83% of students applying to UK universities have been successful in achieving their 'first choice', which is higher than usual.